We think this TV show stands out for:

 The parents' guide to what's in this TV show.

 What parents need to know

-Parents need to know that this fascinating fact-based educational series demonstrates how all sorts of items are constructed.
+Parents need to know that How It's Made is a fascinating fact-based educational series that demonstrates how all sorts of items are constructed.
 Occasionally segments focus on potentially disturbing products, like hatchery chicks, in which baby chickens are seen hatching and then being sorted by hand and machine onto giant conveyor belts for eventual shipment to farms (and subsequent slaughter).
 Little kids might not be interested or have the attention span to follow the different segments, but children who like to know how things work may very well be entranced.